 Two months ago, a new tribal casino venture appeared.
 While not IN New England, it could attract tourists from southern New England states.

 The Shinnecock Nation announced plans to build a casino.
-The tribe named it Shinnecock Casino Hamptons, on their tribal land at the eastern end of Long Island.
-The National Indian Gaming Commission must approve after environmental a remaining impact study before construction can begin.
+The tribe named it Shinnecock Casino Hamptons on their tribal land at the eastern end of Long Island.
+However, the National Indian Gaming Commission must approve after environmental a remaining impact study before construction can begin.
 Below is an overview of the casino plans and community opinion.

 Many eastern Long Island residents depart daily on a high-speed passenger ferry leaving Orient Point headed for New London, CT.
 This short 40-minute cruise has transported gamblers and their Long Island dollars to Connecticut tribal casinos for years.
 The same ferry could enable the same access from Connecticut to Long Island.
 In future consideration, the class II Shinnecock casino poses no financial threat to both tribal resorts.